Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The two architectures can be mixed, with some [=DRM systems=] performing the authorization operations in the license server (or a "license proxy") and others using the authorization service directly.
 This may be relevant when integrating license servers from different vendors into the same solution.

-A DASH client will attempt to contact an authorization service if an authorization service URL is provided.
+A DASH client will attempt to contact an authorization service if an authorization service URL is provided either in the MPD or by custom business logic executed at runtime.
 If no such URL is provided, it will assume that all authorization checks (if any are required) are performed by the license server (in reality, often a license proxy) and will not attach any proof of authorization.

 ### Passing a content ID to services ### {#CPS-lr-model-contentid}

-The concept of a content ID is sometimes used to identify groups of content keys.
+The concept of a content ID is sometimes used to identify groups of [=content keys=].
 The DRM workflows described by this document do not require this concept to be used but do support it if the solution architecture demands it.

 In order to make use of a content ID in DRM workflows, the content ID SHOULD be embedded into authorization service URLs and/or license server URLs (depending on which components are used and require the use of the content ID).
 This may be done either directly at MPD authoring time (if the URLs and content ID are known at such time) or by custom business logic performing MPD post-processing within the DASH client.